-Sir Peter thanks Kea and AUT for honouring himself and Lady Fran, who’s partnership their whole careers have gotten them to where they are now.
+Sir Peter thanks Kea and AUT for honouring his partnership with Lady Fran, who’s partnership their whole careers have gotten them to where they are now.
 As a filmmaker, the ability to make people laugh at the same place and cry at the same place makes the big wide world seem like a very small place.
 As a World Class New Zealander he is proud to draw attention to New Zealand and inspire the world, not as separate countries but as one global community.

 The pair are “two of New Zealand's biggest household names, both locally and around the globe.
 They're quiet achievers, who, despite having achieved phenomenal success within their industry, remain two of the most charmingly humble people you could ever hope to meet.
 Their work has continually showcased our beautiful country to the world - serving not only to drive our reputation as a top tourist destination, but also as a location of choice for the film industry." said Kea New Zealand chief executive Craig Donaldson.

 Sir Peter Jackson had an early love and fascination with filmmaking whilst Lady Fran started her career as a musician and screenwriter.
 The duo began working together as part of the quartet of writers behind Meet the Feebles (1989), a puppet satire which has since garnered a cult following.
 Following this, they co-wrote Braindead, which won a NZ Film Award for Best Screenplay, also shared with Stephen Sinclair.